Kitware/ParaView/Plugins/XRInterface/TESTING.md

    - Check “Flying” movement style (only left joystick, follows controller orientation/direction)
    - Check “Grounded” movement style (left joystick for horizontal movement, right joystick for vertical movement)
  - Move “Movement speed” slider and check movement speed change (with joystick)

-## In the XR menu, in “Environment” tab

- - Change “View Up” and check orientation change
- - Press one of “Scene Scale” buttons and check scaling change (recommended to test the smaller ones)
- - Toggle “Show Floor” (floor should disappear)
  - Press “Reset Camera” (actors must come back to center of the room)
  - Save camera poses:
    - Click “Save Pose” (a new button should appear in the toolbar)